rackerlabs/repose/repose-aggregator/src/docs/asciidoc/filters/keystone-v2.rst

 You can configure this filter to allow no-op processing of requests that do not require authentication.
 For example, a service might want all calls authenticated with the exception of the call for WADL retrieval.
 In this situation, you can configure the whitelist as shown in the example below.
-The whitelist contains a list of https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html[Java Regular Expressions] that **Repose** attempts to match against the full request URI.
+The whitelist contains a list of `Java Regular Expressions <https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html>`_ that **Repose** attempts to match against the full request URI.
 If the URI matches an expression in the white list, then the request is passed to the origin service.
 Otherwise, authentication is performed against the request.